czawadka/jenkins-artepo/README.md

 Known issues
 ============
 * Not visible repository configuration in promotion after config screen load.
 Workaround: click repository type to show repository configuration.

+TODO
+====
+* file repo: clean build copies for main level artepo
+* generic: provide source respository promotion name because build's cleanup process may cause build is not available at main level
+* svn repo: clean working copies if not used for more then xxx days